Druotic/devops-project/README.md

 which are all deployed to in parallel (there are other deployment configurations available as well).
 Deployment steps are defined in an Appspec file.

 ![](images/s3.png "S3 Bucket")

+S3 Bucket Containing Zipped App Revisions

 ![](images/jenkins_copy_to_s3.png "Copying zip over to S3 bucket")

+Copying Zip Over to S3 Bucket

 ![](images/ec2_instances.png "Deploy nodes")

+EC2 Instances Used For Deployment

 ![](images/code_deploy_app.png "CodeDeploy Application")

+GroundsIO Application Defined For Deployment

 ![](images/deployment_codedeploy.png "CodeDeploy Deployment In Progress")

+CodeDeploy Deployment to Group (of 3 EC2 Instances) in Progress

 ### Code (config)